NHL free agency generates a large amount of excitement throughout the hockey world every year.

 In years prior, Richards had been a consistent player offensively.
 With the Tampa Bay Lightning, Richards scored 489 points in 552 games, alongside winning the Lady Byng Trophy, Conn Smythe Trophy and the Stanley Cup, all in 2003-04.
 With Dallas, Richards’ game continued to improve, scoring over a point per game with 227 points in 220 contests.
 Yet everything changed for Richards in his first season in the big apple.

 Earning a whopping $12 million dollar salary, which included a $10 million dollar signing bonus, Richards had an average season, one which was poor compared to his standards.
 Scoring 25 goals in 2011-12, Richards totalled 66 points, his lowest total in a full season since his sophomore year the Lightning.
 Richards’ second season with the Rangers was even less impressive, as Brad was limited to 34 points over 46 games in a lockout-shortened campaign.
 Although his points per game were up slightly, his 11 goals were less than impressive.

 In 2013-14, Richards’ third season with the Rangers, the situation got even worse.
 Brad was only able to score 20 goals, his lowest goal total in a full season in the past 10 years.
-The 51 points he scored was the lowest full-season total of his career, play which certainly did not warrant a $9 million dollar salary.
+The 51 points he scored were the lowest full-season total of his career, which certainly did not warrant a $9 million dollar salary.

 After being demoted to the team’s fourth line in the playoffs and rumours swirling that he would be made a healthy scratch, Richards was bought out by the Rangers at the end of the 2013-14 season.

 The decision to buy out Richards meant that he would remain on the Rangers’ books for the next 12 seasons, until the year 2025-26.
 During this immense stretch of time, Richards is owed an unimaginable $20.6 million dollars to not play for the Rangers.

 Brad Richards’ contract will certainly go down in history as one of the worst free-agent signings of all time.